Tenable After College

 The Pickering Graduate Foreign Affairs Fellowship will finance your master’s degree in International Affairs, business administration, political science, foreign language, or any other subject useful in diplomacy.
 In exchange you must agree to work three years for the State Department as a Foreign Service Officer.

-The Rangel Fellowship will pay for your master’s in international affairs.
-As with the Pickering, you must promise to work for the State Department afterwards.
+The Rangel Graduate Fellowship Program will pay for your master’s in international affairs.
+As with the Pickering, students must promise to work for the State Department afterwards.

 The Truman Fellowship contributes $30,000 towards your master’s, doctoral, or professional degree in law, public administration, international affairs, or other public-spirited field.
 You need to prove that you have the makings of a leader in government, education, or the non-profit sector.

 The Language Flagship Program pays for your master’s degree in Arabic, Mandarin, Korean, or Persian.
 You spend one year stateside, studying the language at a designated American university, and one year abroad, learning the language where it is spoken.
 You must agree to work for the federal government for one or two years subsequently.